rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 Salesforce Health Cloud aims to eliminate data silos, ensuring every member of a patient’s care team has access to the same electronic health records (EHR).
 This not only betters the patient experience, but also saves healthcare providers precious time.
-Providing the healthcare team with comprehensive patient data — including health conditions and medications, appointment history, and caregiver information — can make patient consultations much more efficient and eliminate much of the risk of human error.
+Providing the healthcare team with [comprehensive patient data](https://relationedge.com/6-best-practices-for-managing-and-cleaning-your-salesforce-data/) — including health conditions and medications, appointment history, and caregiver information — can make patient consultations much more efficient and eliminate much of the risk of human error.

-Health Cloud is designed to do all of this while also meeting HIPAA/HITRUST and other certification and regulatory standards.
+Health Cloud is designed to do all of this while also meeting HIPAA/HITRUST and other [certification and regulatory standards](https://compliance.salesforce.com/en/services/health-cloud).
 This cloud software provides a complete view of the patient and can even integrate data from medical devices to provide a 360-degree, coordinated view of your patients and their health.

-#### Offer Coordinated Home Care and Telehealth Services
+#### Offer coordinated home care and telehealth services

 I haven’t been back for my follow-up.
 Maybe that makes me a bad patient, but I didn’t see the value.
 Do I need an X-ray, MRI, or perhaps a CT?
 Honestly, I don’t know — no one told me what to do next.
 But someone did hand me an appointment card, which I promptly threw away on the principle that “If they want my business, they’ll call me.”
-(They didn’t.)
+(They didn’t).

 Trips to the doctor’s office often feel like a hassle.
 If my doctor does need to follow up on my recovery, I’d be happier to simply update him over the phone.
 Home care and telehealth services save time, money, and